scooterthedev/usbc-reader/JOURNAL.md

 **Day 2 - Monday - 3.5 hours**

 Today was mostly just double checking everything, and making sure there were no issues (Suprise!
 There were a few that I fixed, like SMD pin headers 🤦‍♂️, and OLED footprints).
-Next I pretty much was on a mission to find all the nessecary components for my BOM- which was super annoying especially for the Crystal as there was none I could buy off of LCSC (I need to buy it from Digikey :().
+Next I pretty much was on a mission to find all the nessecary components for my BOM- which was super annoying especially for the Crystal as there was none I could buy off of LCSC (I need to buy it, and find it from Digikey :().
+Once I finally found all the right components, I submitted my project to Highway as the full PCB was done along with the BOM.